apache/spark/docs/howto/operator.rst

 Troubleshooting
 """""""""""""""

-In case you want to run deploy operator using a service account and get "forbidden 403" errors, it means that your service account has not enough permissions set via IAM.
+If you want to run or deploy an operator using a service account and get “forbidden 403” errors, it means that your service account does not have the correct Cloud IAM permissions.

-* First you need to Assign your Service Account "Cloud Functions Developer" role
+1. Assign your Service Account the Cloud Functions Developer role.
-* Make sure you grant the user the IAM Service Account User role on the Cloud Functions Runtime service account.
-Typical way of doing it with gcloud is shown below - just replace PROJECT_ID with ID of your project and SERVICE_ACCOUNT_EMAIL with the email id of your service account.
+2. Grant the user the Cloud IAM Service Account User role on the Cloud Functions runtime service account.

+The typical way of assigning Cloud IAM permissions with `gcloud` is shown below.
+Just replace PROJECT_ID with ID of your Google Cloud Platform project and SERVICE_ACCOUNT_EMAIL with the email ID of your service account.

 .. code-block:: bash